 - Populate a field if you are going to share your form:

 How about sending your contact form and surprising your recipient with dynamic field population?
 To do so, you will only need to use a parameter name and enter a value for that parameter and you are done with auto-populating a field.
-Here is a tutorial with video on auto-populating fields.

 - Use of asterisk mark to make a field mandatory: